Strategies for entanglement distribution in optical fiber networks: Introduction

 A key part of our investigation is the comparative study of the protocols being addressed.
 If adopting the rate of entangled photons distributed by any given protocol as the quantitative figure of merit for efficiency, we find a stark dependence on the operating conditions of the network.
 In particular, the quality of the necessary logical gates in the EDSS schemes is pivotal: in general, EDSS can outperform DED as long as sufficiently high-quality gates are deployed, albeit at the cost of implementing suitable entanglement distillation procedures.
 Therefore, in quantum networks built with optical fibers, EDSS protocols could provide a route to achieving high rates of entanglement generation.

 The remainder of this paper is structured as follows.
 In Sec.~\ref{sec:protocols}, we introduce the steps of each entanglement distribution protocol studied.
+In Sec.~\ref{sec:nodeArchitectures} we describe the different node architectures for DED and EDSS protocols.
 In Sec.~\ref{sec:loss} we study the probability of losing photons at different stages of each protocol.
 We take into account depolarizing noise in the optical fibers in Sec.~\ref{sec:noise}, analysing its impact on the entanglement of the photon pairs produced and their fidelity with a Bell state.
 In Sec.~\ref{sec:entGenerationRate} we distill the entanglement in the noisy photon pairs to calculate the entanglement distribution rate.
 Finally in Sec.~\ref{sec:conclusions}, we present our conclusions.